 Harvard Kennedy School

-Since GAP launched in 2014, many staff, writers, editors, and interns have worked on making this important and impactful resource that translates research into action.
-Special thanks to the following: Lameya Ahmed, Sara Arman, Aimee Bell-Pasht, Danielle Boudrow, Kerry Conley, Cici Coquillette, Mayumi Cornejo, Sarah Jacobs, Jackie Jahn, Joshua Jeong, Jessica Lieberman, Grace Liu, Heidi Liu, Inmaculada Macias-Alonso, MaryRose Mazzola, Leah Meadows, Danni Melton, Supriya Misra, Sahitya Raja, Snigdha Shahi, Blair Uhlig and Tina Wei
+Since GAP launched in 2014, many staff, writers, editors, and interns have worked on this important and impactful resource that translates research into action.
+GAP would not be in existence without the vision and tireless dedication of longtime GAP Manager Anisha Asundi.
+We also extend our special thanks to Lameya Ahmed, Jessica Angel, Sara Arman, Aimee Bell-Pasht, Abigail Bliss, Danielle Boudrow, Sophie Bravo, Sunaina Chatterjee, Siri Chilazi, Kerry Conley, Cici Coquillette, Mayumi Cornejo, Elizabeth Good, Shanelle Chambers Haile, Sarah Jacobs, Jackie Jahn, Joshua Jeong, Jessica Lieberman, Grace Liu, Heidi Liu, Inmaculada Macias-Alonso, Giovana Rodrigues Manfrin, MaryRose Mazzola, Lucy McSweeney, Leah Meadows, Danni Melton, Supriya Misra, Denisse de la Peña, Sahitya Raja, Snigdha Shahi, Merrit Stüven, Blair Uhlig, and Tina Wei.

 Note: If you worked or interned for GAP and aren’t listed here, we apologize!
 Please let Anisha know and we will add you to the list.